• Skip to primary navigation

 A collage of two images showing how to prepare grape leaves for stuffing.

 1. Rinse your grape leaves quickly with cold water.
-Bring a pot of water to a boil then blanch a handful of leaves at a time.
+Bring a pot of water to a boil then blanch a handful of leaves at a time in the boiling hot water.

 2. Take them out and let them cool in a colander until able to handle.Cut off the stems and setting them aside, do not throw away.